Your basket is currently empty!

 Incorporating non-pharmacological approaches into your treatment plan can make a significant difference, providing additional support and benefits while taking methylene blue.

-Mindfulness practises such as meditation, deep breathing exercises, and progressive muscle can help reduce stress levels and improve mental clarity.
+Mindfulness practises such as meditation, deep breathing exercises, and progressive muscle relaxation can help reduce stress levels and improve mental clarity.

 When exploring these alternative treatments, it is crucial to communicate openly with your healthcare provider about your intentions and any progress you experience.